hloo/zcash-posters/README.md

 # zcash-posters
-Zcash Posters styled after vintage travel and propaganda posters.
-Available to download and print for free under a Creative Commons License
+These Zcash posters are styled after vintage travel and propaganda posters.
+They are the result of a collaboration between Howard Loo, and member of the Zcash community, and Steve Thomas, an amazing artist whose work can .

+These posters are licnesed under the [Creative Commons By-NC-ND 4.0 license](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+All of these posters can be downloaded and printed for free.
+We encourage you to share these posters with others!